FarhanFansuri/FarhanFansuri/README.md

 - 🌱 I’m currently learning Nestjs and Golang
 - ⚡ Fun fact: I love learning languages.
-I can speak indonesian and english fluently and i have been learning japanese for months.
+I can speak indonesian and english fluently and i have been learning japanese for months
 - https://farhanfansuri.netlify.app/
 <h3 align="left">Connect with me:</h3>